CdawgfromtheAncientLands/my-system/content/in-progress/Character Talents/Single-Self Talents.md

 ---
 ### **Like a Dead Fish**
 **Requirements:** [[Detached Selves|Detached]]
-**Use:** 2 /session, refreshed when you earn a [[4.
-Triumphs & The Daring|Triumph]].
-_Those t._
+**Use:** 1/session
+_Social games and manipulation deflect off your deadpan face._

-When a creature attempts to intimidate, manipulate, guilt, provoke, or emotionally dominate you, you may deny the attempt entirely.
+When a creature attempts to intimidate, manipulate, guilt, provoke, or emotionally dominate you, deny the attempt by coldly reacting (or perhaps not reacting at all).
+Roll 1d6:
-That emotional leverage fails outright: you show no reaction, provide no reinforcement, and cannot be emotionally influenced by that creature for the remainder of the scene.

-The aggressor is immediately forced onto the defensive.
-Their posture shifts from control to containment—hesitation, overcorrection, justification, or retreat.
-Until they meaningfully regain composure, their actions against you are reactive rather than assertive, and any further emotional escalation risks exposing insecurity, desperation, or loss of control to the scene.

-_They reached for your nerves and came up empty._
+- **1-2:** You deny the leverage, but at a cost.
+The tension redirects inward - suffer 1d4+1 [[2.2 Stress|Stress]] or expose a personal vulnerability, tell, or crack in your composure (GM’s call).
+- **3-5:** The emotional pressure fails outright.
+For the next moment, the aggressor's social stance moves to reactive - they can be pressed, persuaded, or influenced with a +1 bonus to the next roll to do so, and find themselves struggling to make a move until they regain their composure (usually after 4-10 seconds, if you want a number).
+- **6:** The aggressor's attempt pitifully (or catastrophically) decomposes.
+As 3-5, but the aggressor’s emotional posture or motivation is exposed to the scene - insecurity, desperation, or loss of control becomes obvious to all others nearby.

 ---
 ### **Contagious Calm**
 **Requirements:** [[Detached Selves|Detached]]
-**Use:** 1/session, refreshed when you earn a [[4.
-Triumphs & The Daring|Triumph]].
+**Use:** 1/session
 _You kill drama by refusing to perform._

-When a scene is particularly tense, a well-timed mundane activity shows you're not afraid - and lets people know to keep their tempers cool.
+When a scene is particularly tense, a well-timed mundane activity shows you're not afraid *nor particularly excited* - and lets people know to keep their tempers cool.
+Roll 1d6:

-For the remainder of the moment, no emotional escalation may occur passively or by implication.
-Anyone who wishes to re-ignite tension must do so openly and decisively, accepting full narrative and social consequences for being the one who strikes the match.

-_Drama starves when no one feeds it._
+- **1-4:** Choose a number of creatures in the scene equal to the d6 result.
+That many creatures have their temper or anxieties momentarily reduced until they're provoked again.
+- **5-6:** Same as 1-4, but you may also reduce a total of 4d4 [[2.2 Stress|Stress]] suffered across the selected creatures (if this ability is used in reaction to an event that causes [[2.2 Stress|Stress]].
+In some circumstances, the GM may choose to reduce an allotment of [[2.2 Stress|Stress]] regardless of the ability's roll or restore [[1.4 Secondary Attribute|Focus]] depending on how creatively or aptly this ability is utilized.